wireapp/wire-docs/src/how-to/scim/index.rst

 Wire supports the `SCIM <http://www.simplecloud.info/>`__ (`RFC 7643 <https://tools.ietf.org/html/rfc7643>`__) protocol to create, update and delete users.

+Note that connecting a SCIM client to Wire also disables the functionality to create new users in the SSO login process.

 To set up the connection of your SCIM client (e.g. Azure Active Directory) you need to provide

 1. The URL under which Wire's SCIM API is hosted: ``https://prod-nginz-https.wire.com/scim/v2``.